Murder of Mia Valentin: Trial and sentence

 On 3 September 2018, Dawodzai was sentenced to 8 years and 6 months in prison for murder of Valentin.
-Maximilian Ender, Dawodzai's lawyer called the sentenced "correct" and said that his client had accepted the verdict.
+Maximilian Ender, Dawodzai's lawyer said to reporters that he thought the court decision was correct, and that his client had "accepted" the verdict.
 Locals protested outside the court calling the sentence of 8.5 years for murder too short.

 Aftermath

 Political debate

 The murder reignited German public debate over refugee policy, in particular, debate over abuse of refugee policy by adult men claiming to be child refugees.

 Several politicians of FDP, CDU, CSU, AfD, SPD and also Green parties demanded a better control of young unaccompanied refugees as a consequence of the case.
 The authorities of Rhineland-Palatinate began an investigation to determine consequences.
 Julia Klöckner (CDU) offered condolences to the parents of Mia Valentin and demanded an investigation, as did Eva Högl (SPD).
 Stephan Mayer (CSU) demanded a hardened course against underage offenders.
 Alexander Gauland (AfD) stated that the German policies of open borders were responsible for the case.
 Konstantin von Notz (The Greens) demanded a better prevention and a closer look to the underage unaccompanied refugees.
 The Interior Minister of Bavaria, Joachim Herrmann (CSU) demanded an age test for all underage refugees who were not clearly recognizable as children.
 FDP chairman Christian Lindner suggested faster deportation of underage criminal asylum seekers.

 Annegret Kramp-Karrenbauer, Minister President of Saarland spoke out in favor of obligatory age tests of young refugees, as did the Deutscher Städte- und Gemeindebund.
 Official investigations in some German states showed, that at least 30 to 50 percent of the age records of alleged underage refugees are wrong.

 Unlike other German TV news broadcasters, news magazine Tagesschau did not report the case at first, later explaining that it does not normally report on domestic crime, especially where children are involved.
 After criticism in social media, the paper published a report.